 Does audio quality actually affect lead generation for finance podcasts?

-The data supports it.
-Affluent listeners, the audience most finance podcasts are targeting, are 62% more likely to act on a host recommendation than general podcast listeners, and they engage longer with content that sounds authoritative.
+Yes, and the data supports it.
+Affluent listeners, the audience that finance podcasts often target, are 62% more likely to act on a host recommendation than general podcast listeners, and they engage longer with content that sounds authoritative.
 Poor audio quality signals that a show lacks production standards, which for a finance brand translates directly into perceived lack of preparation.
 Finance and B2B podcasts generate leads with measurably higher ROI than general content marketing, but that figure assumes listeners stay engaged long enough to hear the message.